fenago/ml-scikit-keras-tensorflow/labs/lab_10.md

 Activation function

 :   We discussed how to choose the activation function earlier in this
-    chapter: in general, the ReLU activation function will be a good default for all hidden layers.
+    lab: in general, the ReLU activation function will be a good default for all hidden layers.
 For the output layer, it really depends on your task.